 Born just weeks apart from one another 65 years ago, the Charles Darwin Foundation (CDF) and the Galapagos National Park Directorate (GNPD) have shared the same unwavering mission of protecting the unique biodiversity of the Galapagos Islands through the sustainable development of the islands.
-To be successful, scientific research needs to be reinforced with complementary policies and actions, and our long-standing mutualistic partnership has only strengthened this complementary dynamic through the years with each research and conservation milestone.
-In this special 65-year edition of CDF's impact report, we would like to remember and celebrate some of our major common achievements: 1986: The Marine Resource Reserve for the Galapagos Islands was established with an area of 80,000 km2.
+To be successful, scientific research needs to be reinforced with complementary policies and actions, and our longstanding mutualistic partnership has only strengthened this complementary dynamic through the years with each research and conservation milestone.
+In this special 65-year edition of CDF's impact report, we would like to remember and celebrate some of our major common achievements: 1986: The Marine Resource Reserve for the Galapagos Islands was established with an area of 80.000 km2.
 1973: The first Galapagos National Park Management Plan was launched.

 1997: Project Isabela was initiated alongside the GNPD to eradicate large introduced species responsible for the decline of numerous endemic and native species in the north of Isabela and on Santiago and Pinta Islands.
 This major successful undertaking took almost a decade to conclude.
-1998: The Galapagos Marine Reserve was created with an area of 138,000 km2; a major win for ocean conservation.
-Floreana Island 2002: CDF researchers and GNPD staff deliberately released the Australian lady bug to control for the invasive cottony cushion scale insect - the archipelago's first successful biocontrol program.
-2000: The pioneering Galapagos Quarantine and Inspection Program (SICGAL), today known as ABG, was started to prevent the introduction of invasive species into the archipelago.
-2009: For its 50th anniversary, CDF initiated the Floreana Ecological Restoration Project, led by Island Conservation, Jocotoco Foundation, and the GNPD, with CDF support.
-2014: The first Mangrove Finch is born at the Charles Darwin Research Station, as part of the 'Captive Rearing Program', in an effort to save this critically endangered species from extinction.
+2002: CDF researchers and GNPD staff deliberately released the Australian lady bug to control for the invasive cottony cushion scale insect - the archipelago's first successful biocontrol program.
+1959: The GNPD and CDF were founded on the 4th and 23rd of July, respectively, under the auspices of UNESCO and the IUCN in order to protect the wildlife and conserve the ecosystems of Galapagos.

-2023: After a decade of planning, the Floreana Ecological Restoration Project aimed to reintroduce twelve species once thought extinct on the island. with GNPD and international experts, discovered 30 new deepsea invertebrate species in fragile coral and sponge communities.
 1965: The Breed in Captivity and Repatriate Giant Tortoises program began on Santa Cruz Island with eggs transferred from Pinzón Island.
 While started by CDF scientists, today the Program is run by the GNPD and since its inception it has facilitated the reintroduction of more than 6,730 tortoises to 12 different islands and volcanoes.
-Galapagos.